A Massively Parallel Implementation of Multilevel Monte Carlo for Finite Element Models: Parallel scheduling

 \section{Parallel scheduling}

-In this section we present a new algorithm for the scheduling of sampling tasks required by the \ac{mlmc} method in a parallel environment.
+In this section we present a new scheduling algorithm for the scheduling of sampling tasks required by the \ac{mlmc} method in a parallel environment.
+As mentioned at the end of the previous section, the \ac{amlmc} algorithm iteratively updates the number of samples and levels, executing the \ac{mlmc} algorithm at each iteration, see \Rm{indep}.

 For a general introduction to the subject see \cite{Blazewicz2019,Vazirani2003}.
 In general (and imprecise) terms, the scheduling problem is the development of an algorithm for the assignment of tasks to processors to optimize some cost function, e.g. the total makespan (the maximum run-time).
 An important distinction to be made is between preemptive and non-preemptive scheduling.
 In the first case, the scheduling algorithm is developed under the assumption that tasks can be preempted and restarted later on at no extra cost.
 We do not consider this possibility in our implementation and we therefore concentrate only on the second case.

 Some results are available under the assumption that each task is executed in one processor, as in \cite{Tosi2021}.
 Given a set of independent tasks $T_1,...,T_n$, whose execution times are $w_1,...,w_n$ respectively, and a set of $p$ processors, the makespan $W$ of a scheduling is bounded by the average work of each processor $\overline{W}=W_{\rm T}/p$ where